Positing a Thesis Statement

 We posit the thesis statement as part of a scholarly discussion.
 To posit is to put something – in this case an argumentative claim – in place, to take up a position in relation to a research question.
 A thesis statement still in development is called a hypothesis.
 Once a hypothesis has been sufficiently framed and tested, using critical thinking skills, we can call it a thesis statement.
 We frame a thesis statement by putting it in relation to a body of knowledge (such as the study of narrative, of race and gender, of environment, etc.), and we test a thesis statement by trying to falsify it; in other words, we see if our thesis statement is strong enough to withstand challenges.
 These challenges include evidence that doesn’t seem to fit the claim, reasoning that doesn’t seem to add up, or alternative claims that might better answer our research question.

 For discussion purposes, let’s pose this research question about James Baldwin’s “Sonny’s Blues”; is the high quality of Sonny’s music due mostly to his suffering?
 A conventional answer might be yes – because many great artists have suffered for their art.
 Examples include Janice Joplin, John Coltrane, John Lennon, Billie Holiday, and Jimi Hendrix.
-We might come to the conclusion that these artists are great because they were traumatized and and became addicted to drugs.
+We might come to the conclusion that these artists are great because they were traumatized and became addicted to drugs.
 The narrator of “Sonny’s Blues” describes hearing Sonny play and what he hears is Sonny’s painful history through his music:

 I heard what he had gone through, and would continue to go through until he came to rest in earth.
 He had made it his: that long line, of which we knew only Mama and Daddy.
 And he was giving it back, as everything must be given back, so that, passing through death, it can live forever.
 I saw my mother’s face again, and felt, for the first time, how the stones of the road she had walked on must have bruised her feet.
 I saw the moonlit road where my father’s brother died.

 There’s a famous quote by Sonnys’ hero, Charlie Parker: “‘If you don’t live it, it won’t come out of your horn.”
 Parker’s words have been interpreted by many aspiring musicians to mean that you should suffer for your art, and that if you don’t suffer then your art will be inauthentic.
 But we may need to make some important distinctions before settling on the thesis that suffering causes high quality art.
 First, we might say that a dead artist is no longer an artist at all and that trauma and addiction can lead to death.
-So, clearly not all trauma and addiction leads to good art.
+So, clearly not all trauma and addiction lead to good art.
 Some of it leads to death.
 Beyond that, as was the case with Charlie Parker himself, he became a great musician because he practiced for up to 15 hours a day for three or four years!
 Drugs didn’t cause him to play so well; the drugs interfered with his art!
 Parker’s trauma and addiction eventually reached a point where his music suffered; he would be so “out of it” sometimes that he couldn’t play.

 Our research might lead us to the work of Mihalyi Csikszentmihalyi, whose book Creativity included studies of the most creative people – in all areas, including the arts – and concluded that they tend to be happier and more well-adjusted than the average person.
 Csikszentmihalyi’s study throws a wrench into the common stereotype of the suffering artist.
 The artist usually experiences joy in their work, not suffering.